(Updated on July 28, 2022)

 1) Difficulty Starting the Engine

-Bad diesel glow plugs will make your car engine difficult to start up.
 Since the pressures in the cylinder are mainly responsible for igniting the diesel fuel after it’s been injected into compressed air, a bad diesel glow plug will place more pressure on the engine for this ignition to be successful.
 That is why starting your vehicle becomes difficult.

 2) Engine Misfires

-3) Black Smoke
+3) Excessive Smoke From Exhaust

-4) Engine Light On
+4) Check Engine Light On

-Usually when the diesel glow plug malfunctions, the diagnostic trouble code or engine light in the dashboard will turn on.
-To determine the problem you should use a diagnostic scan tool.
+Usually when a diesel glow plug malfunctions, the Check Engine light in the dashboard will turn on.
+To confirm the actual problem, you should use a diagnostic scan tool to read the specific trouble code(s) that have been stored by the vehicle’s ECM.

 Glow Plug Replacement Cost